TylerCrabtree/BMICalculator/README.md

-# Mini-Ebay-Python-sqlite
+# BMI Calculator

-## Imports (commands for Debian distrobution)
+Name: Tyler Crabtree
+Email: Crabtree.tyler@gmail.com

+## Description:
+Very simple Julia program that takes user input and calculates a person's body mass index (bmi).

+### Installation:
-1. sudo apt-get install python
+1. For Debian based systems type "sudo apt-get install julia"
-2. sudo apt-get install python-webpy
+2. For non-Debian systems please refer to the web for julia's installation or email me.

-### Run Description
+### Run Description:
-1. Open terminal.
-2. type 'python miniEbay.pyc'
-3. This will return a URL, copy this into a web browser and enjoy.
+1. Ensure you have bmi.jl in the directory.
+2. Type 'julia bmi.jl'